Central Visa Unit

 The Central Visa Unit (CVU) is the government’s immigration central authority responsible for the implementation of national visa policies and the provisions under the Schengen acquis (as far as visa matters are concerned).
 The responsibility of issuing a visa is shared with Malta’s Diplomatic Missions abroad.

-The CVU is committed to facilitate the issuance of a visa to all those who have a valid reason to visit Malta.
+The Central Visa Unit is committed to facilitate the issuance of a visa to all applicants, who have a valid and genuine reason to reach the Maltese territory.

 What is a Visa?